Best Bookcases For Your Home Library

 Non-hardwoods can be useful, both in terms of budget but also portability.
 Plywood is firm enough to endure the weight of rows of books but light enough to be able to install yourself or assemble from flatpack form.
 Particleboard is similar and, if coated with a laminate on the edges (perimeters) can look every bit as stable and sturdy as solid wood.

-Q: How thick should wood be for bookcases?
+Q: How thick should the wood be?

 The general rule is that shelves should be about 3/4-inch thick, going up to 1 1/4 inches for extra support, if desired.
 The thicker it is the more premium the visual appearance; when you visit a museum or old country mansion you will tend to see beautifully crafted, substantially thicker shelves than your average middle-class living-room.
 In terms of how wide your bookcase can go, without some kind of central support, 36 inches is the rule of thumb.
 If you're installing your own bookcase on the wall then there can be reduced to 32 inches and you can use the 16-inch stud spacing in order to affix them.
 You must always fasten the screws directly into the studs.
 You must go beyond this or sagging may occur.